 In this article, we’re looking at the award for Best Female Presenter.
 We’re going to have a look at a couple of examples of some past winning entries, what you could be putting in your entry, and we’re going to take a look at what some of the past winners of this award are doing now (spoiler: they’re all doing super!)

 What is this award all about?

-This category is for a male student radio presenter who deserves particular recognition for their overall presentation style and skills, including production and rapport with their audience.
+This category is for a female student radio presenter who deserves particular recognition for their overall presentation style and skills, including production and rapport with their audience.

 Audio: A compilation of your best on-air output.
 Maximum audio entry length is 4 minutes.